 When was the last time you felt inspired?
 Whether you’re an artist who wants to create or an art-lover looking for the strange and beautiful, Fed Square’s year-round Creative Program aims to intrigue, delight and provoke in equal measure.
-We offer an exciting mix of commissioned public artworks, installations and performances, multimedia projects for Fed TV and the month-long program in June, The Light in Winter.
+We offer an exciting mix of commissioned public artworks, installations and performances, multimedia projects for Fed TV and the annual program in June, The Light in Winter.

 Through our Creative Program, we cultivate unique artistic relationships, a diversity of new, site-specific work throughout the year, and various forums for public engagement with artists.
 Our priority is to work with artists and creatives who can create provocative work that responds very specifically to the unique physical and social public environment that is Federation Square.
 This includes commissioning new work, partnering with artists to present existing projects in exciting new ways, and forming residencies with key, identified creative organizations for longer-term and durational results.

-1 – 30 June
+1 – 25 December

 Want to know more?
 Follow our blog, Squared Produce for exclusive updates on exhibitions and events, interviews with artists and curators and plenty of links to people, organisations, and stuff we like.